threepointone/redux-react-local/README.md

 import {localReducer, local} from 'redux-react-local';

-// include the reducer on your redux store on a 'local' key combineReducers({
+// include the reducer on your redux store on a 'local' key let store = combineReducers({
-  local: localReducer,
+  local: localReducer
-  ...your reducers
 })

+//...

 // and connect your components local({